creising/soapui-gradle-plugin/README.md

 * `projectFile` : Specified the name of the SoapUI project file to use
 * `testSuite` : Specifies the name of the TestSuite to run
+* `testCase` : Specifies the name of the TestCase to run
 * `loadTest` : Specifies the name of the LoadTest to run
 * `limit` : Overrides the limit of executed LoadTests
 * `endpoint` : Overrides the service endpoint to be invoked by any TestRequests